aws-samples/failure-analysis-assistant/README_en.md

 > [!NOTE]
 > The part that begins with the description of `// Additional process` in `failure-analysis-assistant/lambda/functions/fa2-lambda/main.mts` that is the process of generating a hypothetical diagram of the cause of the fault.
 > If you don't need to generate a diagram, comment out or delete this part.

+### [Optional] Sync datasource of Knowledge Base

+When you enabled `knowledgeBase` property, a knowledge base and a datasource are provisioned.
+After checking the status of them, you need to upload the related documents to S3 that is a datasource of knowledge base.
+By default, there is no data in the Knowledge Base.

 ### Configuration for Custom Action